top of page

 Freshly Moulted Signs

-• Hairy Legs - When a crab has freshly moulted, they will have very hairy legs.
+• Hairy Legs - Upon molting, a crab will exhibit very hairy legs.

-• Sharp Black Nail Tips - Those tiny little black nail tips will be razor sharp after a successful moult.
+• Sharp Black Nail Tips - Upon a successful moult, the small black nail tips will become extremely sharp and obvious to the eye.

 Stages of Moulting -

-• Stage 1 (pre-moult) this is when the Hermit Crab will start to store fat in their moult sac in preparation of moulting.
+• Stage 1 (pre-moult) During this stage, the hermit crab begins to accumulate fat in their moult sac as part of the moulting process preparation.

-• Stage 2 (moulting) this is when the old exoskeleton will start to shed from the body.
+• Stage 2 (moulting) At this stage, the previous exoskeleton will begin to molt from the body.

 FAQ -

-• Do Hermit Crabs leave their shell during moulting?
-No, the Hermit Crab stays inside its shell during the moulting stage.
+• Do hermit crabs leave their shell during moulting?
+The hermit crab remains inside its shell while undergoing the moulting process.

 • What happens if a moulting crab is disturbed by myself or another crab?
-This is a very dangerous time for your crab, it is vital that you do not disturb the crab during moulting by digging, touching or moving it.
-If they are found mid moult by another crab, they can often be consumed by the intruder.
+It is crucial to exercise caution during your crab's moulting period.
+Avoid any actions that may disturb the crab, such as digging, touching, or moving it.
+If a crab in the process of moulting is encountered by another crab, there is a risk of the moulting crab being consumed by the intruder.

-• Will my Hermit Crab change shells after every moult?
-No, your crab will change shells whenever they are ready, at any stage.
+• Will my hermit crab change shells after every moult?
+Your crab will change shells at its own discretion, whenever it is prepared to do so, regardless of the stage.

 • What do I do if my crab comes up from their moult too early and they are still soft?
-If your Hermit Crab resurfaces too soon after a moult, they may appear very pale and soft.
-This makes them extremely vulnerable to attack.
-They should be isolated away from the rest of the crew until their exoskeleton has completely hardened and they have gained back their strength.
+If your Hermit Crab emerges prematurely following a molt, it may exhibit a notably pale and delicate appearance, rendering it highly susceptible to potential attacks.
+It is advisable to separate such individuals from the group until their exoskeleton has fully solidified and they have regained their vitality.

-• What diet should I offer my Hermit Crab after moulting to support their exoskeleton health?
-Lots of calcium!
-Cuttlefish Bone, Sand Dollar, Star Fish, Sea Urchins, Oyster Shell etc. Super foods filled with antioxidants and vitamins and minerals such as Bee Pollen, Blackstrap Molasses, Fruits and Vegetables and high carbohydrate and beta-carotene rich foods.
+• What diet should I offer my hermit crab after moulting to support their exoskeleton health?
+An abundant amount of calcium, the selection includes Cuttlefish Bone, Sand Dollar, Star Fish, Sea Urchins, Oyster Shell, among others.
+These superfoods are rich in antioxidants, vitamins, and minerals, including Bee Pollen, Blackstrap Molasses, assorted Fruits and Vegetables, as well as high-carbohydrate and beta-carotene-rich foods.

 *A freshly moulted Hermit Crab (inside the shell) with their old exoskeleton.